This review is for the Muck Woody Max Cold Weather Hunting Boots

 Quality and Durability: 9/10

 After limited but harsh use, these boots show no sign of wear.
-I tried to put them threw every condition a normal outdoorsman goes threw in a season with no failures.
+I tried to put them through every condition a normal outdoorsman goes through in a season with no failures.
 Kicking threw briar patches, ice jams and other conditions that have been known to ruin a good pair of boots in the past.